Kallen Stadtfeld: First season

-Kallen appears early in the first episode, driving a truck with C.C.'s capsule, and then providing cover by fighting Jeremiah in a Glasgow.
+Kallen appears early in the first episode, driving a truck carrying C.C.'s capsule, and then providing cover by fighting Jeremiah in a Glasgow.
 After Lelouch gains his Geass from C.C., he takes control of an enemy Sutherland and helps Kallen to escape the other Knightmare Frames chasing her.
-He further directs the remaining resistance forces in the battle, granting them a decisive advantage until Suzaku Kururugi uses the Lancelot's superior systems to overwhelm their forces.
+He further directs the remaining resistance forces in the battle, granting them a decisive advantage until Suzaku Kururugi uses the Lancelots superior systems to overwhelm their forces.
 She sacrifices her own machine to allow Lelouch to escape, despite not knowing who he really is.

 After this incident, Lelouch's unfamiliarity with his Geass causes him to reveal knowledge of the Shinjuku incident to Kallen while questioning her about her motivations, leading her to suspect him of being their unknown benefactor.
 Lelouch disproves these suspicions by being present while she receives a telephone call from Zero, which actually plays a message he recorded.
 With the formation of the Black Knights and Zero's increasing number of victories over the Britannian forces, Kallen comes to greatly admire him, evident in her ecstatic reaction to her appointment as head of his personal guard.
 She even tries to assassinate Suzaku Kururugi after learning that he is the pilot of the Lancelot, believing it would benefit Zero's goal.
 The trust seems to be mutual, as Lelouch offers to reveal his identity to her when he notices her curiosity; she declines, though she shows signs of jealousy that C.C., whom she had first met in the previous episode, appears to know.

 Once the Black Knights begin receiving new Knightmares, Zero gives Kallen the newly developed Guren Mk-II.
-With its powerful radiation-emitting arm and speed matching that of Suzaku's Lancelot, Kallen becomes one of the Black Knights' most talented pilots, often facing off against Suzaku and usually proving an even match for him.
+With its powerful radiation-emitting arm and speed matching Suzaku's Lancelot, Kallen becomes one of the Black Knights' most talented pilots, often facing off against Suzaku and usually proving an even match for him.

 At the end of the first season, Kallen reveals her identity to the students of Ashford Academy when the Black Knights occupy it as their base of operations, convincing the student council that they will not be harmed.
 Later on, she battles against Suzaku in his flight-equipped Lancelot, suffering a narrow defeat.
 Lelouch intervenes before Suzaku can deliver the finishing blow.
 When Lelouch abandons the battle to rescue his sister, Kallen follows him.
 She witnesses his confrontation with Suzaku and learns about his true identity, the truth about the massacre of SAZ, and his Geass power.
 She flees in shock rather than helping Lelouch to deal with Suzaku, and goes into hiding.
 In Oz the Reflection, she briefly helps Orpheus Zevon in battle before rejoining the Black Knights.